Imagination is where magic begins.

 As a survivor of complex PTSD and a lifetime of living with clinical depression, my personal projects are often borne of the dark and visceral places where I spent so many countless years of my life in a state of deep and chronic suffering.
 These monsters that I call Fear, Worthlessness, Hopelessness, Grief, Sorrow, and Loneliness are always whispering for me to return to them, to believe their lies.
 Instead of giving in to their siren-like voices, and following them into their dark, suffocating caves, I lure them into the light through my art, where they lose their power over me.

 It wasn't until I reunited with the love of my life a year ago, and he gave me a camera last July that all of the seemingly un-related things that I've learned over the years sort of clicked into place for me, and began to make some kind of cohesive sense.
-I've been accused of being a Jill-of-all-trades, a title I was once ashamed of, but I believe I needed all of these random skills in order to create all of the things that will be beautiful, relatable, touch lives or impact broken or damaged hearts, and help them to heal, like mine did.
+I've been accused of being a Jill-of-all-trades, a title I was once ashamed of, but I believe I needed all of these random skills in order to create all of images that will be beautiful, relatable, touch lives, or impact broken or damaged hearts, and help them to heal, like mine did.

 The idea that I can work intimately with people to search out some treasured moment or feeling, and then capture that in an impactful, imaginative, and powerful way is my favorite thing about fine art photography, and is exactly why I am so excited to be on this journey.